This post may contain affiliate links. Please read our full Disclosure Policy.

 Sand and Preparation

-Lightly sand the entire floor using a belt or orbital sander and 60-grit sandpaper.
-If it is a very large area, the best way to sand the area is using a drum floor sander.
+Lightly sand the floor using a belt or orbital sander and 60-grit sandpaper.
+If it is a large area, the best way to sand it is to use a drum floor sander.
 When painting a wood floor, it doesn’t need to be sanded down as much as a floor you are refinishing with stain and poly.

 Clean, Vacuum And Repeat

 Clean the area thoroughly!
-Vacuum the surface and wipe it down with hot soapy clean water and a damp cloth.
-If you are refinishing an old floor, make sure you try and get everything out of the cracks in between the boards in the existing wood floor!
+Vacuum the surface and wipe it with hot, soapy, clean water and a damp cloth.
+If you are refinishing an old floor, try to get everything out of the cracks between the boards in the existing wood floor!
 Otherwise, the debris will stick to your paintbrush or poly brush!
-Wipe with a dry towel and let the hardwood flooring dry completely before you begin with the primer.
+Wipe with a dry towel and let the hardwood flooring dry thoroughly before you begin with the primer.

 Apply The Primer